 Starke is a somewhat small city located in the state of Florida.
 With a population of 5,397 people and four constituent neighborhoods, Starke is the 267th largest community in Florida.

-Starke is a decidedly white-collar city, with fully 85.82% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Starke is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Starke who work in management occupations (12.01%), office and administrative support (10.75%), and law enforcement and fire fighting (10.50%).
+Starke is a decidedly white-collar city, with fully 89.15% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Starke is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Starke who work in office and administrative support (20.78%), management occupations (12.52%), and sales jobs (9.63%).

 Of important note, Starke is also a city of artists.
 Starke has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Starke’s character.

-The percentage of adults in Starke who are college-educated is close to the national average for all communities of 21.84%: 17.54% of the adults in Starke have a bachelor's degree or advanced degree.
+The percentage of adults in Starke with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.01% of adults in Starke have a bachelor's degree or advanced degree.

-Starke is a very ethnically-diverse city.
+Starke is an extremely ethnically-diverse city.
 The people who call Starke home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Starke residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Starke include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Starke include German, English, African, and French .

 The most common language spoken in Starke is English.
 Other important languages spoken here include Spanish and German.